 APPLY FOR ODU OPERATOR'S PERMIT

 Key to this process is a requirement to obtain an ODU-issued operator's permit prior to operation of a drone on the campus or other property owned or controlled by the University.
-To apply, operators must complete a UAS/Drone Request Form and submit via email to the Office of Risk Management at email@example.com.
-To complete this form, you need proof of FAA Registration and proof of UAS/Drone Insurance.
+To apply, operators must register as a potential ODU UAS PIC/Operator by clicking this link.

 COMPLETE FAA REGISTRATION